 * There are almost 4M concussions in sports in the US every year, and half of them are undiagnosed.

 * Almost 70% of athletes continue to play despite a concussion.
 According to Brainline 40% of these athletes said their coach was not aware they had a possible concussion.

 * Concussions is a leading cause of ER visits for children and teenagers - up to 70% of all visits!

 Why is that?
 Why are there so many undiagnosed concussions in sports?
 It’s hard to know but maybe the symptoms were not that strong or maybe the symptoms were ignored.
-The diagnosis can be tricky and there might be some reluctance to take players out of the game.
+Even with the 2 minute sideline concussion test, the diagnosis can sometimes be tricky and there might be some reluctance to take players out of the game.

 If you are uncertain, always go see a doctor for an examination.

 Concussions can occur in any sports but are most common in football, wrestling, ice hockey, lacrosse and field hockey.
 Basketball and soccer players also get concussions; soccer players can get them from just heading the ball hard over and over again.
 A sudden, serious blow to your head is dangerous but it’s also problematic to get repetitive smaller hits, like those you get in soccer.